-- c.
-Trailers, large motor vehicles and non-motorized vehicles stored or parked in a front or street side setback area in any nonresidential zoning district where limited display areas are authorized through Minor Use Permit approval (Section 18.71.060). - 3.
+- 1. Structures.
+A required setback area shall not be occupied by a structure other than those identified by Subsection B.3 as being exempt from the setback requirements of this Chapter. - 2.
+Storage.
+No front or street side setback shall be used for the accumulation, placement or storage of vehicles, large motor vehicles, non-motorized vehicles (as defined in Section 10.02.010), building materials, scrap, junk or machinery except for the following: - a.
+Vehicles, not in excess of one-ton capacity, regularly in use, that are parked within a designated driveway; - b.
+Building materials and construction trailers required for construction on the parcel, immediately before and during a construction project which has a valid Building Permit in force; and/or - c.
+Trailers, large motor vehicles and non-motorized vehicles stored or parked in a front or street side setback area in any nonresidential zoning district where authorized through Minor Use Permit approval (Section 18.71.060). - 3.
 Parking.
 See Section 18.36.090.A.
-(Parking Design and Development Standards Location of parking). - 4.
-Storage of trailers prohibited.
-No trailer shall be stored or parked within any required front or streetside setback area in any nonresidential zoning district except where limited display areas are authorized through Minor Use Permit approval (Section 18.71.060). - 5.
+(Parking Design and Development Standards Location of parking). - 5.
 Mechanical and utility equipment.
 See Subsection F.5 (Setback requirements for specific structures Mechanical Equipment). - 6.
 Exceptions to setback requirements.
 See section 18.30.100 (B)(2) for structures that are exempt from setback requirements. - E. Allowed projections into setbacks.
 An architectural feature attached to a primary structure may extend beyond the wall of the structure and into a required front, side, or rear setback in compliance with Table 3-2.
 See also Section 18.30.100(B)(2) and Figure 3-5.
-These requirements do not apply to accessory structures, which are instead subject to Section 18.42.160 (Residential Accessory Uses and Structures).